 We recognize there are many young people with food allergies or intolerances.
-We welcome these young people’s interest in joining us, and we ask parents of a prospective Overland camper with an allergy/intolerance to please consider the following important information.
+We welcome these young people’s interest in joining us, and we ask parents of a prospective Overland student with an allergy/intolerance to please consider the following important information.

 Most meals at Overland are prepared in basic kitchens (or outdoors), and groceries are typically purchased from small stores with limited choices.
 As a result, meals are prepared and served in what may be allergen-contaminated environments, and on many trips allergen-free/gluten-free foods are not readily available.
 While we cannot guarantee allergen-free meal settings, we will do what is reasonable to provide allergen-free/gluten-free foods on those trips where available.

 During our admissions process, we will review all submitted Allergy Questionnaires to understand the applicant’s allergy/intolerance.
 We will then consider whether or not the applicant’s allergy/intolerance may be reasonably accommodated.
 If our admissions team has any concerns, they will contact the parent.
-In this conversation we will seek to learn more about the allergy/intolerance, and we will discuss the available grocery stores, emergency services and medical facilities on the applied-for trip.
+In this conversation, we will seek to learn more about the allergy/intolerance, and we will discuss the available grocery stores, emergency services, and medical facilities on the applied-for trip.
 These conversations generally have one of three outcomes:

-Our commitment is to the health and well-being of each of our campers.
-Our goal is to partner with parents and campers—a partnership in which:
+Our commitment is to the health and well-being of each of our students.
+Our goal is to partner with parents and students—a partnership in which:

 Every summer there are many vegetarians who join our groups and who enjoy meat-free meals.
-We are happy to welcome these campers as long as they understand they will share in the group’s meals but will simply have the meat portion withheld.
-For example: sandwiches at lunch with lettuce, tomato and cheese (while the rest of the group has sandwiches with sliced turkey or ham); pasta at dinner with a tomato sauce (while the rest of the group has pasta with a meat sauce).
+We are happy to welcome these students as long as they understand they will share in the group’s meals but will simply have the meat portion withheld.
+For example: sandwiches at lunch with hummus, lettuce, tomato, and cheese (while the rest of the group has sandwiches with sliced turkey or ham); pasta at dinner with a tomato sauce (while the rest of the group has pasta with a meat sauce).
 We sometimes have requests from applicants with specialized diets—vegans, for example—to provide separate, specialized meals.
-As much as we’d like to be able to accommodate these applicants, the limitations of our kitchens, the size of available grocery stores and the importance of group meals make it impractical to provide separate, specialized meals.
+As much as we’d like to be able to accommodate these applicants, the limitations of our kitchens, the size of available grocery stores, and the importance of group meals make it impractical to provide separate, specialized meals.